 Shopify is based in Ontario, Canada.
 The initial company concept came from two young men looking to sell their snowboards online.
 Dissatisfied with the options on offer at the time, Shopify was born.
 The platform has widely been praised for being code free and indeed requires no knowledge of website coding whatsoever to setup and use.

 Shopify accepts all major credit cards and provides a fast checkout procedure via its very own Shopify Pay or by Apple Pay.
 Should you have your own payment gateway Shopify works seamlessly with over 100 of the major players such as Sage Payments and PayPal.
-You may prefer to stay with Shopify payments however, as they charge 0% on transaction fees and claim to have lower credit card costs than the industry average.
+Shopify Payments costs 2.9% - 2.4%, depending on the plan chosen, with an additional 30c transaction fee on top.

 An entry-level subscription to Shopify costs $29 (about £23) per month.
-There's an additional fee of 2% for use of other payment gateways.
+There's an additional fee of between 2% - 0.5% for use of other payment gateways, again depending on the plan used.
 The software is currently available in the US, Puerto Rico, Canada, the UK, Australia, New Zealand, Singapore and Ireland.
 Basic subscribers can upload any number of products but Shopify only allows two staff accounts for store management.